History of the Ottawa Senators (since 1992): Ottawa's turnaround

-In the midst of the upheaval, the new Palladium had opened.
+In the midst of the upheaval, the new Palladium opened.
 The Senators, still coached by Allison, lost their opening game in the arena 3–0 to Montreal on January 17, 1996.
-The event was much more subdued than their franchise's first game.
-The Cup banners were raised, but the winches jammed, blocking the view of many fans.
-There were no entertainment big names, and only Firestone and Bryden participated in the ceremonial face-off.
 The club would lose its first four games at the Palladium, winning none for Allison, who was later fired on January 24 after the team lost 22 of 25 games.

-While Ottawa finished last in the League for the fourth year in a row, the 1995–96 season ended with renewed optimism, partly from the debut of new star Daniel Alfredsson, who won the Calder Trophy, the NHL rookie of the year award, the first Senator to do so.
+While Ottawa finished last in the league for the fourth year in a row, the 1995–96 season ended with renewed optimism, partly from the debut of new star Daniel Alfredsson, who won the Calder Memorial Trophy (the NHL rookie of the year award), the first Senator to do so.
 Alfredsson, selected 133rd overall in 1994, was also selected to play in the 1996 NHL All-Star Game.
+The Senators chose defenceman Chris Phillips first-overall in the 1996 NHL entry draft, who would be a mainstay on the Senators blueline through the 2014–15 season.

 The 1996–97 season would see the Senators qualify for the Stanley Cup playoffs for the first time, in dramatic fashion.
 They clinched the seventh seed on the last game of the regular season thanks to a late goal from Steve Duchesne against the Buffalo Sabres' Dominik Hasek, giving the Senators a 1–0 win and the first playoff appearance for an Ottawa-based team in 67 years.
 The Senators then faced Buffalo in the first round of the playoffs and were eliminated in the full seven games.
-Despite holding a lead in Game 7, Alexei Yashin put the puck in his own net, allowing Buffalo to tie the game and eventually win the game and the series on a goal by Derek Plante in overtime.
+Despite holding a lead in game seven, Alexei Yashin put the puck in his own net, allowing Buffalo to tie the game and eventually win the game and the series on a goal by Derek Plante in overtime.

 The next season, 1997–98, saw the Senators improve further.
 They improved their regular season record, finishing with their first winning record in franchise history (one game over .500).
 In the first play-off round, they upset the top-seeded and the heavily favoured New Jersey Devils in six games to win their first playoff series.
 The Senators next faced the eventual Eastern Conference champion Washington Capitals and lost in five games.
-It was in this season that the team unveiled its "third jersey" in red with the Centurion head logo "rotated" to face forward.
-The jersey and logo would be used until the end of the 2006–07 season.
+Prior to the season, Senators' GM Gauthier imposed a rule disallowing 'vanity numbers' on jerseys, that is, player's jerseys having a number higher than the goaltender.
+His reasoning was that "To me it just seems to single people out when you wear the high number, We're a team."
+Daigle went from 91 to 9, Bonk from 76 to 14, Neckar went from 94 to 24, Bicanek from 44 to 23, and Lambert from 42 to 28.

 After the season, Rick Dudley would become general manager after Pierre Gauthier returned to Anaheim to become the Ducks' general manager.
-Dudley would be the Ottawa GM for only a year, however, leaving to join Tampa Bay (for which the Senators received Rob Zamuner as compensation), and was replaced by Marshall Johnston.
+Dudley would be the Ottawa GM for only a year, leaving to join Tampa Bay, and was replaced by Marshall Johnston.